Delayed Wound Closure

 SEEK MEDICAL CARE IF:

-You develop unusual swelling or redness around the wound.
+You develop unusual or increased swelling or redness around the wound.

 You have increasing pain or tenderness.

-There is a bad smelling fluid (drainage) coming from the wound.
+There is increasing fluid (drainage) or a bad smelling drainage coming from the wound.